abarton5/OntologyInfo/README.md

 # OntologyInfo
-A simply project for querying Ontology info using the REST API
+A simple project for querying Ontology info using the REST API

 ## Requirements
 Requires: